The Herman Goldner Co., Inc. Safety Program has four key elements:

-Safety glasses and hard hats are standard issue for every Herman Goldner Company employee.
+Safety glasses and hard hats are standard issue for every Herman Goldner Co., Inc. employee.
 Every manager and the Company Owner model the expected behavior by wearing the appropriate personal protective equipment on every job site visit.
 Infractions, should they occur, are promptly addressed.
 Every foreman and project manager is authorized to purchase whatever personal protective equipment he or she believes is needed to complete the work safely.

-The Herman Goldner Company provides a selection of quality safety equipment to its job sites so every journeyman and apprentice has the equipment needed to perform their work safely.
+Herman Goldner Co., Inc. provides a selection of quality safety equipment to its job sites so every journeyman and apprentice has the equipment needed to perform their work safely.
 This equipment includes Type IA fiberglass ladders, harnesses and associated fall protection equipment, scaffolds and scaffold planking that meets OSHA requirements, confined space meters and rescue equipment, certified welding machines, and electric shock and arc flash protection clothing and the appropriate level electrical meters for Service Technicians.

 Safety Award Program